Stadt Hannover II

 Stadt Hannover II (English: Hanover City 2) is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 42.
 It is located in central Lower Saxony, comprising the southern part of the city of Hanover.

 Stadt Hannover II was created for the inaugural 1949 federal election.
-Since 2017, it has been represented by Yasmin Fahimi of the Social Democratic Party (SPD).
+Since 2025, it has been represented by Boris Pistorius of the Social Democratic Party (SPD).

 Geography

 Stadt Hannover II is located in central Lower Saxony.
-As of the 2021 federal election, it comprises the northern part of the city of Hanover, specifically the districts of Ahlem-Badenstedt-Davenstedt, Döhren-Wülfel, Mitte (excluding Oststadt and Zoo), Herrenhausen-Stöcken (only Herrenhausen), Kirchrode-Bemerode-Wülferode, Linden-Limmer, Nord (only Nordstadt), Ricklingen, and Südstadt-Bult.
+As of the 2021 federal election, it comprises the northern part of the city of Hanover, specifically the districts of Ahlem-Badenstedt-Davenstedt, Döhren-Wülfel, Mitte (excluding Oststadt and Zoo), Herrenhausen-Stöcken (only Herrenhausen), Kirchrode-Bemerode-Wülferode, Linden-Limmer, Nord (only Nordstadt), Ricklingen, and Südstadt-Built.

 History

 Stadt Hannover II was created in 1949, then known as Stadt Hannover-Süd.
 In the 1965 through 1976 elections, it was named Hannover II.
 It acquired its current name in the 1980 election.
 In the inaugural Bundestag election, it was Lower Saxony constituency 19 in the numbering system.
 From 1953 through 1961, it was number 41.
 From 1965 through 1998, it was number 37.
 In the 2002 and 2005 elections, it was number 42.
 In the 2009 election, it was number 43.
 Since the 2013 election, it has been number 42.

 Originally, the constituency comprised the city quarters of Badenstedt, Döhren, Wülfel, Kirchrode, Kleefeld, Limmer, Linden, and Ricklingen.
 In the 1965 through 1976 elections, it comprised the area of the city south of the Seelze–Hannover Hauptbahnhof–Lehrte railway line.
 It acquired its current borders in the 1980 election.